 As a mobile marketer, you know that sending the right message at the right time is imperative for earning customer loyalty, engagement and trust.

 But are you choosing the right mobile channel?

-The next time you want to communicate with your audience, use this checklist to consider which mobile messaging channel is the best fit.
+The next time you want to communicate with your audience, use this checklist to consider which mobile messaging channel (or combination of channels) is the best fit.